 - Talk to aromatherapy practitioners.
 As the professionals who are most experienced in using therapeutic-grade essential oils, they’re an incredibly helpful resource for any entrepreneur who’s interested in incorporating essential oils into their product.
 Not only can they suggest oils and suppliers, they can even help you come up with the most effective formulation for your bath bombs.

 Once you've mastered your bath bomb formulations, it's time to start selling.
 First, you’ll have to think through how you’re going to handle production and customer service.
 Are you able to accommodate single, multiple, or wholesale orders or will you need to hire help?
 Where do you want to sell and ship to?
 How will you manage inventory and fulfillment?
 You want to nail down all of the logistics before you launch your business.

 Build an online store

-Once that’s all sorted out, your next step is to set up your store on Shopify.
-It only takes a minute to sign up for a free trial, and we’ll give you some time to play around before you commit to a subscription.
+Once that’s all sorted out, your next step is to set up your online store.
+It only takes a minute to sign up for a free Shopify trial, and we’ll give you some time to play around before you commit to a subscription.
 Or if you're ready, you can buy your website domain name and connect it to your Shopify store with our domain generator.